iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 - **Education**: the portal provides an intuitive way to understand Azure concepts, making it accessible to a broad audience
 - **Everyday observation in read-only mode**: when you need to view resources quickly or monitor your Azure environment
-- **Troubleshooting**: it's irreplaceable tool for diagnosing issues and finding solutions, especially for Networking
+- **Troubleshooting**: it's an irreplaceable tool for diagnosing issues and finding solutions, especially for Networking
 - **Emergency changes**: in urgent situations, it allows for quick manual interventions, saving time when IaC automation isn't feasible

 Bad for: